So resolving this issue is within everyone’s interest. Less confusion, better results!

 - Does not alter the state of either the

-- Compares dependencies between package.json & package-lock files, if any discrepancies are found it exits with error.
+- Compares dependencies between package.json & package-lock files, if any differences are found it exits with error.

 node_modulesexists, it will delete this folder and contents